jlilleberg/TFT-Dataset/README.md

     2. Parsed all units, items on each unit, number of the units, total number of units, ect.
     3. Parsed all traits, number of units for each trait, trait bonus, ect.

+The following matches were from 20 players, all matches are unique and there is no overlapping information
 <img src="tft_dataset.png" width=.7>

 # Summoner Dataset